cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 Reticulating spline 3...
 ```

-## Mocking with pytest-mock

 Unfortunately, the test suite now appears to hang.
 The program reticulates
 splines forever and ever when invoked without options.
+You could change the test
-Restrict the number of
+case to restrict the number of splines, like this:
-splines in the test case to three:

 ```python
 def test_main_succeeds(runner):